mishums/Ruby/Codecademy/README.md

 #Codecademy

-This is where the code academy Ruby nonsense will congregate.
+This is where the Codecademy Ruby nonsense will congregate.